saurabhthecodewizard/coding/README.md

-# Coding Interview Questions Repository
+# Data Structures and Algorithms

-Welcome to the Coding Interview Questions Repository!
-This repository aims to provide a structured collection of coding interview questions and solutions to help you prepare for technical interviews at various companies.
+Welcome to the Data Structures and Algorithms!
+This repository aims to provide a structured collection of data structures and algorithms questions and solutions to help.

 ## Table of Contents